astropy/astroquery/docs/gaia/gaia.rst

 * Asynchronous results are kept at server side for ever (until the user decides to remove one of them).
 * Users can access to shared tables.

 2.1.
 Login/Logout
 ~~~~~~~~~~~~~~~~~

 Graphic interface

+*Note: Tkinter module is required to use login_gui method.*

 ::